rd-alex-alex2006hw/egg-incubator/README.md

 ###Requirements:
 - Node.js

-###Setup:
+###Get up and running:
-1. Run `npm install´
+1. `$ npm install`
-2. Run bower install
+2. `$ bower install`
-3. Run grunt watch
+3. `$ grunt watch`
-4. Change something in a css,html or js file and let the Grunt tasks create the /dist directory
+4. Change something in a CSS,HTML or JS file and let the Grunt tasks create the /dist directory
-5. Open /dist/index.html
+5. Open /dist/index.html in a browser